 Caring for Container Squash

-Place your squash container in a location where it will receive at least 7 hours daily of full sun.
+- Place your squash container in a location where it will receive at least seven hours of full sun daily.

-Keep an eye on the moisture.
-Water when the soil is dry a couple inches down.
+- Keep an eye on the moisture.
+Water when the soil is dry a couple inches (5 cm.) down.

-Provide an organic fertilizer every 2 weeks during the growing season.
+- Provide an organic fertilizer every two weeks during the growing season.